heaganhenry/mern-fitness-app/README.md

 Backend server running on Node and Express.

 To-Do:
-- Allow user to edit entries
+- Allow users to edit entries
 - Allow users to track meals
 - Display data for the selected the date